kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 namespaces created in the entire network policy test suite.

 - namespaces B and C, in addition to the framework namespace
-- each of these namespaces has 2 containers in them
+- each of these namespaces has 2 pods in them
-- each of the containers in each of these namespaces attempts connecting to each port on the server
+- each of the pods in each of these namespaces attempts connecting to each port on the server

 ```
 +-------------------------------------------------------------------------+